 The School Involvement Team is responsible for coordinating our outreach to schools in need within our community.
 As an example, one of the schools we partner with is Petree Elementary.
 Petree is a Title I school and many of its families cannot afford proper clothing, supplies or food.
 Fellowship members work together to provide necessary supplies and support for these students in need.
 In particular, we are funding 25 students to participate in the weekend backpack program, to help feed children when they are away from school on weekends and holidays.
 We will also fund a field trip for the students at the school.
 Title I schools cannot afford the field trips that schools in wealthier neighborhoods take for granted.
 We also encourage members to volunteer at the school.
 The students need role models, mentors, tutors, and test monitors.

-To serve neighbors in need, our Community Clothes Closet offers gently used clothing and shoes at no cost.
-The Clothes Closet address is 4045 Robinhood Road, in front of our main building, and we're open on the second Saturday of each month, 9:30 am to 12:30 pm.
-Clothing donations come from the congregation and others in our community.
+To serve our neighbors in need, our Community Clothes Closet offers gently used clothing and shoes at no cost.
+The Clothes Closet address is 4045 Robinhood Rd., in front of our main building.
+We’re open on the second Saturday of each month, 9:30am-12:30pm.
+Clothing donations come from the Fellowship and others in our community.
 Donated items should be clean and in good condition, without tears or stains, and may be dropped off in the lobby of the main building.
 Donations may also be left at the Clothes Closet building but if you do so please email us at firstname.lastname@example.org or call the office at 336-659-0331 so we can get your donation indoors ASAP.
 Our space is limited so it would so it would help us out if you would donate summer clothes during summer months and winter clothes during winter months.
 We’re always in need of paper or plastic shopping bags.
 Sign up to volunteer here.
 For more Information email email@example.com.

 Share the Plate